aegif/CmisSync/CmisSync/Linux/README.md

 Warning: CmisSync is forked from SparkleShare, an excellent Git sync tool.
 Many mentions of SparkleShare still remain in the documentation and source code.

-You can choose to build CmisSync from source or to get the package through your distribution's repositories.

 To run CmisSync, you'll need the following packages:

 ```